HiLab-git/PyMIC/docs/source/usage.fsl.rst

 In addition to the loss fuction, users can specify several training options in the ``training`` section of the configuration file.

+Itreations
+^^^^^^^^^^

+For training iterations, the following parameters need to be specified in the configuration file:

+* iter_start: the start iteration, by default is 0.
+You can also set it to the itheration where a pre-trained model stopped for continuing with the trainnig.

+* iter_max: the maximal allowed iteration for training.

+* iter_valid: the iterations needed before evaluating the performance on the validaiton set.

+* iter_save: The inverse_transform_for_prediction

 Optimizer
 ^^^^^^^^^